IlyaMatsuev/Apex-GraphQL-Client/.github/PULL_REQUEST_TEMPLATE.md

 ## The PR fulfills these requirements:

 [ ] Tests for the proposed changes have been added/updated.
-[ ] Code linting and formatting was performed.
+[ ] Code linting and formatting were performed.

 ### Functionality Before